For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It takes all of the following into account:

-• Entry Requirements indicating the average UCAS score of new students entering the university
+• Entry standards indicating the average UCAS score of new students entering the university

-• Degree Completion, indicating the proportion of students completing their degree and not dropping out of uni.
+• Continuation, indicating the proportion of students who stay on their course beyond the first year instead of dropping out of uni.

-If you're looking at the league table in full, make sure to check out each uni's scores for the measures that matter to you.
+If you're looking at the league table in full, check out each uni's scores for the measures that matter to you.

 Find out how eco-friendly your uni is with the ranking of the greenest UK universities.